platformatic/platformatic/docs/guides/movie-quotes-app-tutorial.md

 npm run start
 ```

-The new migration should be automatically applied and we'll see the log message
+The new migration should be automatically applied, and we'll see the log message
 `running 002.do.sql`.

 <Tabs>